–This post contains affiliate links–

 I’ll be honest here, I’m not great at drywall!
 So when we took the tile off the walls of this space I decided I’d put the drywall up and then add a beadboard wall treatment instead of having to make the added drywall match the existing.
 But also because I love a beadboard!
 And as you can see above, instead of going vertical with the breadboard lines like you normally do, this room was small enough to go horizontal without having a seam where 2 panels meet.
 I love to be a little different sometimes!

-I first started with the easiest wall.
-I took measurements and ripped the beadboard down to size and nailed it into place with my brad nailer.
+I first started with the easiest wall to the right, I didn’t have to cut around any plumbing with this wall.
+I took measurements and ripped the beadboard down to size and nailed it into place with my brad nailer and 1.25 in brad nails.
 I don’t have a bunch of photos of this process since this room was so tiny and hard to video as I manipulated this big piece of beadboard into place.

 I added a 1×4 primed pine trim piece to the top and some fancy baseboards at the bottom.